alvinle2901/VineHealth/README.md

 ## Description

-This is our product to the Hackathon Junction 2023 - topic from Tietoevry.
+This is our product for the Hackathon Junction 2023 - topic from Tietoevry.

 <img src="https://i.ibb.co/CmjLg19/image-19.png">